microsoft/nni/docs/en_US/NAS/FBNet.rst

 PFLD is a lightweight facial landmark model for realtime application.
 The architecture of PLFD is firstly simplified for acceleration, by using the stem block of PeleeNet, average pooling with depthwise convolution and eSE module.

-To achieve better trade-off between latency and accuray, the FBNet is applied on the simplified PFLD for searching the best block at each specific layer.
+To achieve better trade-off between latency and accuracy, the FBNet is further applied on the simplified PFLD for searching the best block at each specific layer.
 The search space is based on the FBNet space, and optimized for mobile deployment by using the average pooling with depthwise convolution and eSE module etc.

 Experiments